GT Reading Test 20 Section 2 - Canterbury College

 18. There are staff in the LRC to help students use the facilities.

-19. Nursery care is available on a first-came, first-served basis.
+19. Nursery care is available on a first-come, first-served basis.

 20. The Refectory serves fast-food options.